Configuring SSO with Microsoft Entra ID

 Microsoft Graph Authority - This is the base URL for Microsoft Graph, used for retrieving user and group information.

-Adding the information to the Fotoware tenant in FotoWeb Settings
+Adding the information to the Fotoware tenant in the Site configuration

-- Enter the Application ID, Application Key (called Client Secret in the Azure portal), and Directory Id values and save the changes.
+- Choose Microsoft Microsoft Entra ID as your authentication provider and enter the Application ID, Application Key (called Client Secret in the Azure portal), Authority, and Directory ID values.